eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

-In Figure 9 (below), I try to model noisy observations from the nonlinear function $$ f(x) = x \mathrm{sin} (x). $$ Obviously this is a bit more trick than a basic linear function, so I try a couple different kernels for this: the squared exponential kernel and the symmetric kernel.
-In my opinion, the difference in performance between the two isn’t really that impressive, but the variance from the symmetric kernel does seem to be little nicer looking that from the SE kernel.
-Although, I should warn you that I didn’t optimize any of the hyperparameters in this post, which would obviously affect the results.
+In Figure 9, I model $$ f(x) = x \mathrm{sin} (x) $$ with injected noise.
+Here I show a couple different kernels I tried for this: the squared exponential kernel and the symmetric kernel.
+In my opinion, the difference in performance between the two isn’t significant, but, in my opinion the symmetric one does look a bit nice.
+Although, disclosure, I didn’t optimize any of the hyperparameters in this post.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_xsinx.png" width="600">